 In New Jersey, the legislation got all the way past both houses before being pocket vetoed by Governor Chris Christie.

 Stemming from their ministries in those communities, and publicly supported by their national entity, Trinity Health’s drilled down grassroots approach is working – one local legislature at a time.

-“Driving engagement at the local level in the same way can be a challenge,” says Armstrong-Helton of the national policy approach.
+“Driving engagement at the local level, in the same way, can be a challenge,” says Armstrong-Helton of the national policy approach.
 “But, through our ministries in those communities, we get access to that grassroots level of support.”

-At national level, Trinity Health has a robust advocacy opt-in program called Take Action Advocates, totaling nearly 5, 000 advocates that they call upon for federal issues.
+At the national level, Trinity Health has a robust advocacy opt-in program called Take Action Advocates, totaling nearly 5, 000 advocates that they call upon for federal issues.

-But for initiatives like Tobacco 21 they’ve recognized that generating change at local level depends on using grassroots in the neighborhood.
+But for initiatives like Tobacco 21 they’ve recognized that generating change at the local level depends on using grassroots in the neighborhood.

 “It’s a long slog.
 But we have several ministries across the country and we’re developing a best-practice approach for success along the way.”

 Need to ramp up your supporters and advocates in a hurry?